|

 Christopher Fry, T. S. Eliot, W. H. Auden, and Christopher Isherwood.
 And then

-the end of our period pure realism seemed an exhausted form, imitation was soon
+our period pure realism seemed an exhausted form, imitation was soon to refresh

-to refresh itself by connecting with a new sort of social protest (John
+itself by connecting with a new sort of social protest (John Osborne’s Look

-Osborne’s Look Back in Anger) and by combining in hybrid forms (Peter
+Back in Anger) and by combining in hybrid forms (Peter Nichols’s Joe

-Nichols’s Joe Egg), the moral seeming to be, the opposite of the one
+Egg), the moral seeming to be, the opposite of the one Archer drew,

-Archer drew, that imitation and passion are elements within drama seeking, not
+that imitation and passion are elements within drama seeking, not exclusion of

-overstated the triumph of realism in his day; it was more a temporary
+polemic necessarily overstated the triumph of realism in his day; it was more a

 overindulgence in passionate, nonrealistic theater.
 Archer’s dedication to